 - Difficulty level – 3 out of 5

 Salema to Praia da Luz is a beautiful walk along the coast with some breathtaking views of unspoiled beaches from the cliffs.
 The first part from Salema to Burgau I enjoyed the most.
 There are not too many people on the trail, and the scenery is stunning.
 The second half from Salema to Praia da Luz is busier and more developed.
-There are houses and villas pretty much all the way from Salema to Luz.
+There are houses and villas pretty much from Salema to Luz.
 The scenery is still beautiful though.

-For the entire 12 km, the route follows the coast you almost always can see the sea and the beaches.
+For the entire 12 km, the route follows the coast you almost always see the sea and the beaches.
 The water in this part of the Algarve is a bit warmer than on the West Coast.
 You can stop on the way for a quick swim and chill on the beach.

 Highlights